kylpo/notes/published/React-JSX-Spread.md

 Again, no magic.
 Not surprised that it still uses `Object.assign()`.

 ## Deopt For Production Transforms
-It is also worth noting that spread is a deoptimization for two babel transforms commonly used on production bundles: [React inline elements transform · Babel](https://babeljs.io/docs/plugins/transform-react-inline-elements/) and [React constant elements transformer · Babel](https://babeljs.io/docs/plugins/transform-react-constant-elements/)
+It is also worth noting that spread is a deoptimization for two babel transforms commonly used on production bundles: [transform-react-inline-elements](https://babeljs.io/docs/plugins/transform-react-inline-elements/) and [transform-react-constant-elements](https://babeljs.io/docs/plugins/transform-react-constant-elements/)

 ## Conclusion
 In my perfect world going forward, I'll only see JSX spreads if and only if they are not accompanied with other props.
-Else, they should all be explicitly declared.
-Of course, this is just a micro-perf optimization, so it will not be a hard rule, and I certainly will not be updating my old code with this rule any time soon.
+Else, they should all be explicitly passed.
+Of course, this is just a micro-perf optimization, so it will not be a hard rule, and I will certainly not be frantically updating legacy code.

-`Object.assign()` is more expensive than object literals.
-So, it’d be better to just explicitly pass in all props that you had spread.
-Except when you are only passing in spread props.
-Then it is ok: it just sends the object and doesn’t assign to a new one.
+---

+Note: I publish these to learn from your responses!
+Please let me know if you have any thoughts on the subject.

 [here]: https://babeljs.io/repl/#?babili=false&evaluate=true&lineWrap=false&presets=es2015%2Creact%2Cstage-2&targets=&browsers=&builtIns=false&code=const%20someProps%20%3D%20%7B%0A%20%20one%3A%201%2C%0A%20%20two%3A%202%2C%0A%7D%0A%0Aconst%20Comp%20%3D%20(props)%20%3D%3E%20(%0A%20%20%3Cdiv%20hi%3D'bye'%20yes%3D'no'%20%2F%3E%0A)%0A%0Aconst%20Comp2%20%3D%20(props)%20%3D%3E%20(%0A%20%20%3Cdiv%20%7B...someProps%7D%20%2F%3E%0A)%0A%0Aconst%20Comp3%20%3D%20(props)%20%3D%3E%20(%0A%20%20%3Cdiv%20%7B...someProps%7D%20%7B...props%7D%20%2F%3E%0A)%0A%0Aconst%20Comp4%20%3D%20(props)%20%3D%3E%20(%0A%20%20%3Cdiv%20%7B...someProps%7D%20hi%3D'bye'%20%2F%3E%0A)%0A%0A